Home › Forums › General Discussion Forum › March Discussion Post

 Conclusions

 In a general population of patients seeking hospital based acute care for simple ankle sprains, there is no evidence to support a clinically important improvement in outcome with the addition of supervised physiotherapy to usual care, as provided in this protocol.
 At 6 months 43% of physiotherapy participants and 38% of usual care participants did not reach excellent recovery.
-This may indicate that other intervention others may need to be considered for this patient population
+This may indicate that other intervention others may need to be considered for this patient population1) General thoughts on this study, its design, and its findings.

 2) What are your thoughts about the PT intervention provided and the frequency and duration of care?